masc-ucsc/docs/docs/pyrope/07-typesystem.md

 * To integer: `variable@[..]` for string, range, and bool, union otherwise.
 * `union` allows to convert across types by specifying the size explicitly.

-## Instrospection
+## Introspection

-Instrospection is possible for tuples.
+Introspection is possible for tuples.

 ```
 a = (b=1,c:u32=2)